w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::info

-Metadata, attributes and settings of an item or collection can be locked.
+Metadata, attributes, and settings of an item or collection can be locked.
 The user can decide what to lock.
-Also unauthorized and/or unprivileged transfers can be prevented by locking mechanism (unprivileged actions can be re-allowed anytime).
+Also, unauthorized and/or unprivileged transfers can be prevented by locking mechanism (unprivileged actions can be re-allowed anytime).

 :::

 Other features are less common and include:

-- Delegating accounts: delegated accounts can approve changes to an item's attributes, and can transfer an item.
-The owner of the item has always control and can decide to cancel approvals from a delegated account.
+- Delegating accounts: delegated accounts can approve changes to an item's attributes and transfer an item.
+The item owner always has control and can decide to cancel approvals from a delegated account.
 - One can also execute pending atomic swaps created by a counterpart.

 ### Work in Progress